webyda/skick/README.md

 3. The same `session` definition function is run twice.
 Once on the FrontActor and once on the BackActor function.
-4. The websocket actor coordinates these two actors by directly injecting references to things, like the websocket connection and the other actor in the pair, into the actor objects.
+4. The websocket actor coordinates these two actors by directly injecting references to things like the websocket connection and the other actor in the pair, into the actor objects.
 5. The actors are both started in their own separate tasks.

 Once this process has completed, the client can send messages to the server.
 If it does, they will be processed in the following order:

-1. The request arrives over websocket connection.
+1. The request arrives over the websocket connection.
 2. It is received by a separate task in the `FrontActor`, where it is deserialized and compared with locally available schemas.
 3. If there is a corresponding schema, and the deserialized message conforms to it,